============================================================# Core Configuration (required)# ============================================================model = "Qwen/Qwen3-30B-A3B-Instruct-2507" # HuggingFace model IDmax_steps = 100 # Total training stepsbatch_size = 256 # Rollouts per training bat

 Full configuration reference for Hosted Training runs

 Hosted Training runs are configured via a .toml file.
-This page covers all available configuration fields, from basic setup to advanced features like multi-environment training, online evaluation, difficulty filtering, and W&B integration.
+This page covers all available configuration fields, from basic setup to advanced features like multi-environment training, online evaluation, and W&B integration.

 Below is a complete annotated config showing all available fields.
 Required fields are uncommented; optional fields are shown as comments with their defaults.

 HuggingFace model ID.
 Must be a supported model.
-Run prime rl models to see available options.
+Run prime train models to see available options.

 max_steps